• Remote Design: How Zapier Is Building a Distributed Design Culture

 • Is Open Source The AI Nirvana for Intel?

 While at first Intel appears to be catching up in the race to develop chips optimised for AI, looking deeper reveals a broader, longer term strategy to develop open code allowing any competing or complimentary framework (Tendorflow, Caffe, MXNet, etc.) to run at optimum efficiency on their hardware.
-Back to those chips (and the dodgy Continue reading →
+Back to those chips (and the dodgy performance charts) – the authors of this article point out that you get better single chip performance from hardware 3 generations old compared to the newest silicone – although the real measure isn't single chip, but how to scale out complex models across "farms" of… Continue reading →

 • The Science Behind Mark Zuckerberg’s Booster Seat